 [USA, 1917/18] Horrified, Lorenz Bergmann’s granddaughter Chiara looked at the Liberty Bonds she was about to buy.
 It showed a creature with a Pickelhaube, thus obviously a German.

-[USA, 1917/18] Shaken, Chiara looked at the Liberty Bonds she was about to buy.
-On it was a creature with a Pickelhaube abgebildet, so obviously a German.
-It was completely dehumanized, and even a gorilla did not look like it.
-More like the monsters from the horror films.
-“Halt the Hun!” she read, and on another “Remember Belgium”.
-But this “Hun” had nothing in common with her beloved grandfather, Lorenz Bergmann, who had come from Germany to the United States so many years ago.
-She had German roots and would love to see Germany, that seemed impossible now.
+It was completely dehumanized, and even a gorilla didn’t look like that.
+More like how one imagined the monsters from scary movies.
+“Halt the Hun!” she read, and on another, “Remember Belgium.”
+But this “Hun” had nothing in common with her beloved grandfather, Lorenz Bergmann, who had come to the United States from Germany so many years ago.
+So she German ancestors, and throughout her childhood she had collected pictures of her grandfather’s distant homeland.
+Chiara would have loved to go there herself, but that seemed impossible now.

 Public opinion turns against Germany

 The United States under President Woodrow Wilson had so far remained neutral.
 On the contrary, in the 1916 election campaign, the slogan: “He kept us out of war!” had won many people over to Wilson.
 Certainly, the democratic United States had more sympathy for the democratic governments of England and France.
 A major concern of President Wilson was the right of nations to self-determination.
 At the start of the war, the Entente powers had taken out war bonds in the U.S., and exports to England and France by sea had increased threefold.